Founder: Various leaders for different sects. There is no primary leader today. First started in the United States before the Civil War.

 Error #6: Denial of Heaven and Hell

 The Bible emphatically teaches that there is a heaven and hell.
-These are not just metaphors, but are descriptions of actual places.
+These are not just metaphors but are descriptions of actual places.
 The Bible speaks of hell as a lake of fire, the second death, eternal separation, etc. Also, heaven is described as bliss, etc. God will restore the earth and there will be a new heaven and a new earth, but there still is a literal place where the righteous will dwell eternally and a literal hell where the wicked will dwell eternally in torment (Mt.
 25:41-46).

 DNA evidence suggests that Native Americans are actually descendants from Asiatic peoples in Mongolia, who migrated to the United States via the Bering Land Straight through modern day Alaska.
 While there could have been people who came to North America from Africa, the DNA evidence does not suggest that these Native Americans actually have Middle Eastern origins.
-For the Black Hebrew Israelites to argue that Native Americans in North America are descendants from Israelites, they must provide DNA evidence to support such arguments.
+For the Black Hebrew Israelites to argue that Native Americans in North America are descendants of Israelites, they must provide DNA evidence to support such arguments.

 As a result, it is quite doubtful that the Black Hebrew Israelites view of the origins of the peoples in North America is accurate.